Boston Day Trips from New York

 Downtown Boston skyline| ©Lance Anderson

-If you're ready to leave the hustle and bustle of the Big Apple but still don't know which destination to choose, I recommend you take a look at this handy guide I've written on the best excursions you can take from New York.
-You'll find all the options here, but my favourites are the Washington getaway, the Philadelphia excursion and a visit to Niagara Falls.
+If you're going to be in New York for 15 days and you're ready to leave the hustle and bustle of the Big Apple but still don't know what your destination of choice is, I recommend you take a look at this practical guide I've written about the best excursions you can do from New York.
+You'll find all the options here, but my favourites are the Washington getaway, the Philadelphia excursion and the visit to Niagara Falls.

-That's why I've chronicled my experience, analysing the best organised tours to these destinations in the following articles:
+That's why I've chronicled my experiences, analysing the best organised tours to these destinations in the following articles:

 • Is Boston close to New York?